Tasnim-Bahar-Samir/quiziest-quiz-app/README.md

 *Quiziest is online platform to perticipate quiz.
 In this website you can select any topic and can perticipate to quiz contest on the selected topic.

+*After clicking on the option you will get a notification about the answer write or wrong.

+*Clicking on the eye button you can see the correct answer of the quiz.